AnSyn/ansyn/README.md

 # ansyn
-This is the main repo for all Ansyn modules and apps
+This is the main repo for all AnSyn modules and apps